 We’re looking for comms professionals keen to use their skills to boost the efforts of community organisations in Wellington and Auckland.

-We need volunteers with experience in communications strategy and planning, media relations, stakeholder engagement, writing and editing, marketing communications, web content and usability, social media, branding, internal communications, desktop publishing, visual storytelling and more.
+We need volunteers with experience in communications strategy and planning, media relations, stakeholder engagement, writing and editing, marketing communications, web content, usability and analytics, social media, branding, internal communications, desktop publishing, visual storytelling and more.

 As volunteer Brad Young puts it: “the collective is a great way to use your knowledge, skills and experience to help the community in a way that’s really meaningful and fulfilling.”
 And you’ll be blown away by the response you get from organisations who are able to achieve so much more with your help.
 We call it the comms collective buzz.

 When you sign up to volunteer, we’ll ask you some details about your experience, interests and availability.
 Then we’ll get back to you when there’s an organisation needing help that might be a match for you.
 We provide a brief of what’s required and how much time we’d expect it to take.

 There’s no pressure to take on a volunteering gig if it’s not the right time or the right thing for you.
 But we do ask that you get back to us with a yes or no quickly so we can find another volunteer if need be.
 Equally, if you’re really keen to get your teeth into something, let us know so we can keep an eye out for something suitable.

 If you agree to take on the project, we’ll put you in touch with the organisation and leave you to connect.
 We’ll check in after a couple of months to see how things are going, and we’re always available to bounce ideas off or if things change for you.
 You can also discuss your project in the Comms Collective Volunteers closed Facebook group.

 We focus our support on giving a time-effective and efficient comms boost to community organisations who typically have little communications resource, expertise or budget.
 For example, you could:

 - work with an organisation to help them identify their communications needs and priorities